-You may also like: The History of African Americans in Cincinnati
+Related Article: The History of African Americans in Cincinnati

-When it comes to the Black Church in America, African transplants were not offered any other option.
+Regarding the Black Church in America, African transplants were not offered any other option.
 Richard Allen, the founder of the African Methodist Episcopal denomination, affirms these sentiments when he said in the 1790s, “I saw the necessity of erecting a place of worship for the colored people.”

 In 2010, professor Eddie Glaude, Jr. eulogized the National Black Church in an article of the same name, but this internment is regarding the city of Cincinnati.
 Being a conduit of the underground railroad, the city of Cincinnati has a rich history steeped in the African-American religious community.

 When discussing prominent Black churches in Cincinnati throughout the times, names like Allen Temple A.M.E., Union Baptist, and Mt.
 Moriah Baptist must be brought up.
 Names like Rev. L. Venchael Booth, Damon Lynch Jr., Abraham Isaac Jacob Swanson XII, and civil rights activist Fred Shuttlesworth ring bells in most baby boomers’ ears.

 But gone are the days in which the church, black or white, operates as the linchpin of the neighborhood.
 Several factors contributed to this.
 To start, migration occurred.
 At one time, most congregations were comprised of people who lived in that neighborhood.
 As opportunities arose, whether financial or occupational, people began to move where they thought they could create a better life for their families.
 Forest Park and Lincoln Heights were once considered the mecca for African-Americans in Cincinnati.
 If you resided in those areas, it was because you had the means to do so.